 - What kind of boating culture dominates summer weekends?

 These are not lifestyle extras.
-These are “Will we actually use this?” questions.
+These are “What do we really want in a lake property?” questions.
 Usage drives both enjoyment and resale.

 Seeing the Differences Up Close

 I’ve sold and advised on lake properties across Southwest Michigan since the early 2000s.
-Walking through dozens of lakes has shown me how their unique traits shape the way people enjoy them.
+Walking through dozens of lake homes has shown me how their unique traits shape the way people enjoy them.
 These traits also influence pricing and a lakehouse’s long-term value.

 No two lakes are alike, and they’re not making any more of them.
 Everything is unique.
 Some are spring-fed with sandy bottoms.
 Others are river-fed with less-than-sandy bottoms.
 One side might be weedy because of the wind.
 All these factors go into pricing a lakehouse.